-24. Create a focal point with wallpaper
+34. Create a focal point with wallpaper

-Hanging wallpaper is a really quick and easy way to create a focal point in an all-white bathroom.
-There's sooo much to love about this gorgeous space, but for us, it's how the pretty busy wallpaper works with the very simple cabinets.
+Hanging wallpaper is a really quick and easy way to create a focal point in an all-white kitchen.
+There's sooo much to love about this gorgeous space, but for us, it's how the pretty busy wallpaper idea works with the very simple cabinets.

-25. Hang open shelving
+35. Hang open shelving

 Ditching wall cabinets is a huge kitchen trend for 2021.
 If you can afford to lose the storage space, replace them with long wall shelves instead.
 This look works particularly well in a white kitchen and you can create a balance and go for something more busy on your walls.